TorchJD/torchjd/docs/source/index.rst

 In essence, UPGrad projects each gradient onto the dual cone of the rows of the Jacobian and averages the results.
 This ensures that locally, no loss will be negatively affected by the update.

 Now that everything is defined, we can train the model.
-Define the model input and the associated
+Define the input and the associated target:
-target:

 >>> input = torch.randn(16, 10)  # Batch of 16 input random vectors of length 10
 >>> target = input.sum(dim=1, keepdim=True)  # Batch of 16 targets

-Here, we generate the data such that each target is equal to the sum of its corresponding input vector, for the sake of the example.
+Here, we generate fake data in which each target is equal to the sum of its corresponding input vector, for the sake of the example.

 We can now compute the losses associated to each element of the batch.